LIBRARY

 2023

-Thank you for joining us on May 31
+Thank you for joining us in 2023

 For the 2023 event, we explored the myth of American “chosenness” at one of America’s oldest churches.
 Dr. Catherine Brekus, Charles Warren Professor of the History of Religion in America at Harvard Divinity School, was our keynote speaker for this year’s Walter B. and Kay W. Shurden Lecture on Religious Liberty and Separation of Church and State.
 Read an article about the event, or access it with the buttons below.